elisa-rotger/book-of-many-faces/readme-mvp/readme.md

 There should be buttons to access campaigns created and a form to a new campaign.
 Adding a new campaign should create a new table in the database, the name of the table should be the input from the form.

+Each game button should also have the EDIT and DELETE options.

 ## Game

 The default campaign page should be like a portfolio grid showing the images and names of previously created characters for that game.

 At the top, there should be a button that toggles the showing of the form, on top of the first images of the grid, with the inputs necessary to create a new NPC.

+Over the portfolio, there should be a search bar (filters by name), a create new folder function and a filter function.

-When clicking on an NPC, it should show & toggle their full information right below their line on the grid - like a featured img but with flexible display? god help me with css
+When clicking on an NPC, it should show & toggle their full information on a popup window.
+In this window, there should be an EDIT button/function.

+On every image, there should be various buttons for each npc:
+- DELETE: remove that npc from database
+- FAVOURITE: marks that npc visually and moves it at the top of the page
+- KILL: marks that npc as dead (cross, red overlay, etc)
+- MOVE TO: move that npc to created folders

 ### Information on NPCs